chrisbroski/supportyourlocal/backlog.md

 Password recovery (request to me - no email yet)

-EPK

-More data validation and deletion checks (e.g. can't delete song if part of release, venue if part of gig, etc.)

-Onboarding wizard

 ### Tests

 Songs partially done.
 The rest, not at all

-### Known Bugs

-* Updates don't persist new form data after 400
-* Deletion can cause invalid state
-* A "track" type Spotify link for release media breaks stuff on the front end.
-* iOS Safari has dates and times wrong.
-Use TZ from venue.
-* Need to revoke map API key (it got exposed in Git, whoops)

 ## Features for next next version

-Handle live stream gigs.

 Get local features working with member cities.
 "Check in" on mobile when at open mics, etc.

-Playing live now!

-Browser push notifications

 Set up back end as front end ("secure" and "private" - no JS or cookies.
 Also accessible.
 Talk to Rob C!)